Charlie Merz: Early years

 The men struggled through the night, rarely driving longer than 30 minute stints.
 The cold, exacerbated by their exposure in open cockpit cars, was debilitating.
 Goggles were useless because they frosted over within minutes.
 Stiff with cold and bloodshot eyes, both Clemens and Merz warmed themselves with a bonfire and hot coffee when they stopped.
 In the end, at 2:45 p.m. on November 18, 1905, Merz and his teammate set a new world record for distance covered in 24 hours at 1094.19 mi.

 Merz loved motorized competition.
 In addition to competing in automobile races, he also rode motorcycles and was entered in the Indianapolis Motor Speedway's first motorcycle meet in 1909.

 Vanderbilt Cup

 Merz competed in one Vanderbilt Cup race, the first major race in the United States on October 30, 1909.
 Again, the 21-year-old was at the wheel of a National stock car.
 He ran well in the early going, working his way into third by the halfway point.
 A bent crankshaft ended his day on lap 12 of the 22-lap race.
 He finished the Vanderbilt Cup in seventh position.

 Indianapolis Motor Speedway

-Charlie Merz not only raced in the Indianapolis 500 four times, but also competed in the races held at the Indianapolis Motor Speedway prior to the first running of the Indianapolis 500 in 1911.
+Merz not only raced in the Indianapolis 500 four times, but also competed in the races held at the Indianapolis Motor Speedway prior to the first running of the Indianapolis 500 in 1911.